Best AI Visibility Tools for Tracking AI Search (2026)

 Layer 1: Prompt-Level Tracking (the core).
 This is your primary tool.
 It lets you define prompts, choose platforms, and track how your brand appears in responses over time.
 Every team needs this.
 Tools here include Profound, Scrunch, Peec AI, Otterly.AI, and Rankscale.

 Layer 2: Broad Brand Intelligence (the radar).
 This layer uses large-scale data to show you how your brand appears across prompts you didn’t choose yourself.
-Ahrefs Brand Radar is the main player here, pulling from billions of indexed AI responses.
-The data is broader but less precise.
+Ahrefs Brand Radar tracks 263M+ monthly prompts across six AI indices.
+The data is broader but less precise - you can’t pick which prompts to monitor.

 Layer 3: Content Optimization (the action layer).
 Once you know where you’re invisible, this layer helps you fix it.
 Tools like ZipTie, Clearscope, and Writesonic GEO sit here, helping you rewrite or create content that AI platforms are more likely to cite.